GabrielRavier/Amethyst-Virtual-Processor/README.md

 # Amethyst-Virtual-Processor
 Embed this to your whatever!
 Amethyst bytecode is kind of primitive though.
 I HAVE no idea how proper bytecodes are done so bear with me. this is some dumb project

+Though, this is a hastily written program, documentations, and etc. I want this finished by September...
+Because issues in real life(School starts in September.
+And no that isn't the reason).
+Probably won't be able to finish the rest of the projects I've started before September.

+>*~~THIS IS A CRY FOR HELP~~* mn5cf2SSX0Q5AcF2Em70EPadN+IpivEY67S6EA7NWW5yCNP7ptKt1RiiDT6hA1t1wSVfQSDQERsI1+RYCv3ow7GZJ/l/IGcG

 ## Q/A
 Though I don't think some weird trash written and designed in 2 days is something to be proud of...
 I guess I'll still add information about it.
 README wants to be filled in aswell, y know. ~~it gets lonely~~
 #### What is the purpose of this?